xythobuz/sovereign/roles/ldap/DESIGN.md

     Password: {{ slapd_admin_password }}
     Base DN: dc=DOMAIN,dc=TLD

+For LimeSurvey, use these settings:

-Dokuwiki, Jitsi and Kanboard can be configured to use LDAP automatically.
+Dokuwiki, Gitea, Jitsi and Kanboard can be configured to use LDAP automatically.
 See their defaults.

 ## ToDo